Shaedon Sharpe NBA Preview vs. the Lakers

 Lakers 2022-23 Defensive Insights

-- The Lakers were 20th in the league last year, conceding 116.6 points per contest.
+- The Lakers were 20th in the NBA last season, conceding 116.6 points per game.

-- The Lakers allowed 44.9 rebounds on average last season, 25th in the NBA.
+- On the boards, the Lakers gave up 44.9 rebounds per game last season, 25th in the league in that category.

-- Looking at assists, the Lakers allowed 25.7 per game last year, ranking them 15th in the league.
+- Conceding an average of 25.7 assists last season, the Lakers were the 15th-ranked squad in the NBA.

-- The Lakers conceded 12.5 made 3-pointers per contest last year, 18th in the NBA in that category.
+- The Lakers were the 18th-ranked squad in the NBA in terms of allowing three-pointers last year, giving up 12.5 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!